Best Tab Manager Extensions for Chrome in 2021

 Workona - Best tab manager for productivity

-If you do most of your work in Chrome, Workona will supercharge your productivity and help you keep all of your projects and tabs organized.
+If you do most of your work in Chrome, Workona will improve your productivity and help you keep all of your projects and tabs organized.

-Simply save a window and give it a name so you can come back to it whenever you’re ready to work on that project again.
-Being able to open a window with just the tabs you need for the project at hand helps you stay focused and feel less overwhelmed.
+Just save a window and give it a name so you can come back to it whenever you’re ready to work on that project again.
+Being able to open a window with just the tabs you need for the project at hand will help you stay focused and feel less overwhelmed.

-Workona also has free cloud backup , so you'll never worry about losing your work.
+Workona also auto-saves your tabs, so you never have to worry about losing your work.

 The Great Suspender - Best tab manager for saving memory